zoli1210/OrderSystem/docs/architecture/system-overview.md

 They are transport messages used to trigger background processing.

+Because Service Bus messages can be duplicated, retried, or dead-lettered, processors must always reload the latest business state from SQL before making decisions.

 Supabase/vector data is not the source of truth either.

 It is used only as supporting documentation context for AI features.

 ## Architectural Style

-The project is designed as a modular monolith.
+The project is designed as a modular monolith with a separate background-processing runtime.

 That means:

 - the system is not split into multiple microservices
-- the codebase stays understandable
+- the API and Functions are deployed separately
+- shared business and infrastructure code is placed in `OrderSystem.Shared`
 - feature boundaries are still respected
 - infrastructure concerns are separated from business rules
 - async processing is used where it gives real value